austinmama/direct-link/order-colocation.md

 ## Pricing
 {: #dedicated-pricing}

 For more information, refer to the **Dedicated Hosting on Classic** tab in the [pricing table](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).
-Also refer to [pricing considerations](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#dldh-specs).
+Also refer to [Dedicated Hosting on Classic pricing considerations](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#dldh-specs).